Why Should You Invest In Brampton Real Estate?

 Questions About Projects in This Area?
 Register With Us Today to Receive Platinum Access to the Projects That You’re Interested in

 Accessibility / Getting Around

-The YMCA.
-Brampton’s Public Library and the Heritage Complex are a few of the many countless mentionable area attractions for the young and retired, alike.
-In addition to convenient and reliable public transit and so much more.
-Downtown Brampton is centred at Queen and Main Streets, which is the regional hub for all the major transit systems that include Brampton Zum Transit, a multi-modal GO station with a fleet of trains and buses and Via Rail.
-Its closeness to highways 107, 410, 407 and 401, make it very accessible for drivers to get to other regions.
-Area residents often walk to work or other amenities, given its high walkability score.
-Dynamic, active and connected.
+The YMCA, Brampton’s Public Library and the Heritage Complex are a few of the many countless notable attractions for the young and retired alike.
+The public transit is also reliable and convenient, which adds to the allure.
+Downtown Brampton is centred at Queen and Main Streets, which is the regional hub for all the major transit systems that include Brampton Zum Transit, a multi-modal GO station with a fleet of trains and buses, and Via Rail.
+Its proximity to highways 107, 410, 407 and 401 make it immensely accessible for drivers to get to other regions.
+Residents often walk to work or other amenities, given its high walkability score.
+This city is dynamic, active and connected.

-A proposed cutting-edge (LRT), light rail transit project is on the forefront, which would put the city on the fast-track to a significant economic growth.
-It is outlined to run and link Mississauga’s lakefront to downtown Brampton’s transit hub, alongside the Hurontario Street corridor.
+A proposed cutting-edge light rail transit (LRT) project is on the forefront, which would put the city on the fast-track to significant economic growth.
+It will link Mississauga’s lakefront to downtown Brampton’s transit hub, alongside the Hurontario Street corridor.
 Having a strong transit network is the price of admission for any world-class, thriving and prosperous city.
 Upon completion, the 23-km line will feature a total of 26 stops.
-This service will run 7 days a week, and provide connecting routes to York Region Transit lines, Toronto Transit lines, and the airport.
+This service will run 7 days a week, and provide connecting routes to York Region Transit lines, Toronto Transit Commission lines, and the airport.

 Brampton is a fun place to live with its year-round events, cultural downtown core and miles and miles of parkland.
 Don’t miss out on the opportunity to call Brampton home.

 List of New Condos in Brampton

 Need More Information?
 That’s What We’re Here For.
 Register Now To Learn More and Get Platinum Benefits